 This course is designed to provide students with knowledge and understanding of social work practice with children.
 The focus is upon the development of a framework of knowledge for making practice decisions involving the child client.
 The design, implementation, and evaluation of alternative social work intervention strategies are included.
 The special set of techniques utilized in social work practice with children will be highlighted.
-(Open only to senior students.
-Social Work Majors and Combined Majors in Social Work will be given registration priority.)
+(Prerequisite: 47-436.)